Note: This lesson has some discussion activities that could be used with other types of lessons.

 STEP 2: Play the "Temptation Excuses Game" using Let's Talk's "TALK NOW" module

 After a brief discussion (below), the kids and you will be playing a game using Let's Talk software to give voice to the excuses people use to give in to temptation.
-Whatever the kids type, their animated character that they created will speak OUT LOUD from the computer.
+Whatever the kids type, the animated character that they created will speak ALOUD from the computer.
 (It's like a fun way to get your kids to answer your questions!

-"I can take $10 from my mom's purse because I am a good kid and she won't miss it.
+- "I and tempted to take $10 from my mom's purse because I am a good kid and she won't miss it.
 Plus I've been helping her a lot lately."
+(What's the lie in this excuse?)

 The Excuses Temptation Game: